-- Perpetual Smiler: It's almost never seen with any other expression.
-Except for a frown in its debut and a sad face when an enraged Arin declared "Fuck the burger!".
-And it got expressive when Arin blamed it for making him screw up during Heart of Darkness.
+- Perpetual Smiler: He's almost never seen with any other expression.
+Except for a frown in its debut and a sad face when an enraged Arin declared "Fuck the burger!" during Heart of Darkness.

 - Burgie sports a frown with a scowl as Demon Burgie in the All Hail Burgie commercial.

 - Secret Identity: Suzy theorizes that Burgie is Barry in disguise, since their names are similar.

 - Many fans have also started to theorize this as Barry voices Burgie in the "I 🍔 Burgie" Commercial but makes no appearance in person.

 - Sizeshifter: When it shows up in Fire Red, it has inexplicably doubled in size since its last appearance.
 When it shows up again in Heart of Darkness, it takes up the entire screen.